caioqf/caioqf/README.md

 ## Current Focus

-I am focused on enhancing my skill tree in various technologies and exploring innovative solutions in the Web3 and AI domains.
+I am focused on enhancing my skill tree in various technologies and exploring innovative solutions in the Web3 and AI.
 I am committed to my own projects.